Spectroscopic failures in photometric redshift calibration: cosmological biases and survey requirements: Introduction

 \item {\it Few wrong redshifts:} We show in this paper that spectroscopic surveys need to have extremely accurate redshifts.
 As shown by many authors \citep[e.g. ][]{ma06,hut06,Amara_Refregier_optimal,Abdalla08,Bernstein_Ma,Kitching_sys,Hearin} the photo-z calibration requires exquisite knowledge of the photo-z error distribution.
 Errors in the spectroscopic redshifts impair the characterization of the photo-z errors and severely degrade our ability to extract cosmological constraints from photometric surveys. \end{itemize}

 For fixed observing resources, there is a conflict between accurate redshifts and completeness goals: as we stretch the observational limits (i.e.\ by observing very faint galaxies) to sample redshifts that would mimic the distribution of the photometric sample, we increase the fraction of incorrect spectroscopic redshifts.
 As we will show, redshift accuracy is more important for the upcoming surveys.
+Similarly, for existing instruments, the requirements on large area and number of objects implies that redshifts will have to be obtained with low- and mid-resolution spectroscopy.
+With low resolution, is it harder to get redshifts for galaxies with narrow emission lines that fall in between the night sky lines.
+As a result, it is harder to reach high completeness with realistic integration times and the selection functions of low-resolution surveys are harder to quantify.
+Until the next generation of spectroscopic instruments becomes available, existing and upcoming photometric surveys will have to learn to deal with very incomplete spectroscopic samples for photo-z calibration.

 The purpose of this paper is to assess the impact of spectroscopic selection, i.e. completeness and accuracy, on the training and calibration of photometric redshifts and the resulting impact on cosmological constraints derived from weak lensing shear-shear correlations.
 To achieve this goal, we combine N-body, photometric and spectroscopic simulations patterned after the proposed characteristics of the Dark Energy Survey (DES) and expected spectroscopic follow-up.
 We then propagate the errors due to imperfect photo-z calibration on the cosmological parameter constraints inferred from the weak gravitational lensing power spectrum observations forecasted for the DES.